 I bet that you, just like me, have had pointless experiences.
 Pointless meetings.
 Pointless texts.
 Pointless phone calls.
 Pointless conversations.

 We can be tempted to say, “yeah, but even thru the pointless experiences, you can find meaning!”
 Or we might say, “even when things seem POINTLESS, there’s a bigger thing that’s always going on.”
+Or, “Relationships are valuable.
+Dealing with pointless stuff is part of building relational capital!”
 And, I’d agree.
 But for a moment, think with me…

 Pointless experiences (meetings, conversations, phone calls, emails, documents, text messages, etc.) are deemed “pointless” by you and I, the ones who think.
 We don’t simply do things “just because,” but with a purpose.
 Purpose drives everything we do.
 We hate when we are unclear on the objective, can’t see the “why,” and don’t know our role in the larger picture.
 We hate when behaviors don’t align with how we like to operate: with organization, clarity, agendas, and meaning.